thinkinglabs/citcon-europe-2019-ghent/README.md

 - [Bakery Himschoot](http://www.bakkerijhimschoot.be/gent-2) at Groentenmarkt.
 They also have the cuperdons.
 - [Julie's House](https://www.julieshouse.be/en) at Kraanlei: fantastic place to have breakfast.
 In the weekend you have to reserve.
 They serve the ironed mastel with brown sugar.

+Where to find Waffles?

+Lot's of places where you can buy them on the street.

+- [Etablissement Max](http://www.etablissementmax.be/) at Goudenleeuwplein next to the [City Pavilion](https://visit.gent.be/en/see-do/city-pavilion): the place to be, at 4PM they are full.

 ## Accomodations

 The [site of the The Lonely Planet](https://www.lonelyplanet.com/belgium/flanders/ghent/hotels/best-places-to-stay-in-ghent?filters%5Bproperty_type_group%5D%5Bbudget_hotel%5D=true) references lots of hotels in Ghent of different categories.